9 Reasons to Shop for Car Insurance Every 6 Months

-- There are many life changes that can occur and factors that might change every six months and lower the costs of your policy.
+Many life changes can occur and many factors might change in six months, which could lower the cost of your policy.

-- While you’re not guaranteed lower rates if you shop for car insurance every six months, there’s a good chance you’ll land them, especially if your situation has changed since you purchased your current plan.
+While you’re not guaranteed lower rates if you shop for car insurance every six months, there’s a good chance you’ll find them, especially if your situation has changed since you purchased your current plan.

 Shopping for car insurance every 6 months ensures you've got up-to-date rates that match your needs and requirements.